 1.2.1.
 Their thesis is an original work, and does not, to the best of their knowledge, infringe upon any third party’s copyright, including illustrations and images;

 1.2.2.
 The College will not be accountable for claims of copyright infringement;

 1.2.3.
-Copyright rights and thesis ownership remains theirs.
+Copyright, intellectual property rights, and thesis ownership remains theirs.

 1.4.
-Agrees to submit an abstract of their thesis to the College Archives of no greater than 250 words at the time of thesis submission.
+Agrees to submit an abstract of the thesis to the College Archives of no greater than 250 words at the time of thesis submission.